 Eight years ago, Cipriana Quann—co-founder of the online lifestyle publication Urban Bush Babes—made a decision that would forever change her outlook on beauty: She was going natural.
 The change, a result of too many years spent trying to fit the industry’s mold of the ideal look, would not only inspire her to encourage others to be comfortable and confident in their own skin, but also become her signature.
 We’re talking about the model’s showstopping natural tresses, which have amassed many admirers over the years, including us here at Byrdie.
 We caught up with the hair pro on a recent trip to New York and asked her to give us the scoop on everything from her routine to the products she swears by.
-Keep reading for our exclusive interview.

 You're a hair inspiration to many.
 Where do you get YOUR hair inspiration?